Why I decided to write this article

 Visit any museums near you, not once or twice or thrice or frice, but regularly.
 Take notes about what you learned, liked, didn’t like, or didn’t understand.
 If you don't live near a museum, you can try to visit one on a trip.
 If you’re not so close to a decent museum, just visit one ‘virtually’.
 The Louvre is a great place to start; it’s one of the most famous museums in the Western world and home to the Mona Lisa and Venus de Milo.

 Attend live performances of music or theater.
 If you play an instrument, you probably already do this.
 But if not, go see some live shows!
 They’re amazing, and you may be able to get free or discounted tickets as a student.
-For example, the musical Hamilton has a lottery for $10 tickets that isn't that hard to win (I know several people who have won, and a couple who have won several times).
+For example, the musical Hamilton has a lottery for $10 tickets (archived copy of the page) that isn't that hard to win (I know several people who have won, and a couple who have won several times).

 Visit art galleries to cultivate an interest in living artists.
 Yes, some galleries can be snooty and may not treat high school students well, but to heck with them!
 Actually, if you just tell them you're a high school student interested in art, hopefully they'll take some time to talk to you.